-This therapy is delivered in cycles of up to seven or eight weeks.
-The length of treatment is often dependent on the dose of radiation required to treat the cancer.
-Higher doses of radiation are given in shorter cycles, while lower doses of radiation are delivered over a longer period of time.
+This therapy is delivered in cycles of up to eight weeks.
+The length of treatment is dependent on the dose of radiation required to treat the cancer.
+Higher doses of radiation are given in shorter cycles.
+Lower doses of radiation are delivered over a longer period of time.

-To prepare for the procedure, patients undergo a simulation session approximately a week before treatments are set to begin.
+To prepare for the procedure, patients undergo a simulation session a week before treatments are set to begin.

 During a therapy session, patients are positioned on a device that prevents the body from moving.
-Using markings made during the simulation session, the radiation therapist aims the radiation beam at the area of the body requiring treatment and administers the dose from a control room.
+Using markings made during the simulation session, the radiation therapist aims the radiation beam and administers the dose from a control room.